 - Put it in our resources page, where content has a longer shelf life for website visitors than the ever-changing blog homepage

-Last lesson: It’s worth a try!
+Last lesson: Give it a shot!